any2cards/frosthaven/README.md

 - character-mats
 - character-perks

-There are two top-level directories; `data` and `images`.
+There are three top-level directories; `data` , `images` ,and `xwc`.

 ### data

-The `data` folder contains all Frosthaven data in JSON format.
+The `data` folder contains all FH Card Viewer data in JSON format.

 ### images

-The `images` folder contains images for each of the above components.
+The `images` folder contains all FH Card Viewer images for each of the above components.

+### xwc

+The `xwc` folder contains all of the files that power the FH Card Viewer Chrome Extension/Firefox Add-On.

 ## Usage